 The bottom line?
 The XR17 is probably far more efficient than whatever system you’re replacing.
 Paired with a variable-speed furnace like the Trane XC80, you can also enjoy quiet operation and more consistent, even airflow throughout your home.

 Even standard Trane air conditioners are a high-performance upgrade

 Most of the HVAC systems we replace in Atlanta-area homes are ten or more years old.
 Due to their age, they’re often 10 SEER or lower.
 Nowadays, even a 13 SEER unit doesn’t meet minimum efficiency standards!

 That being the case, even Trane’s standard air conditioners pack an incredible punch in the efficiency department.
 If you’re used to a traditional, on/off AC or just want a new unit that’s similar to your old one, Trane’s single-stage air conditioners are all 14 SEER or higher – an automatic efficiency upgrade from your old, sub-13 SEER unit.

 Products like the Trane XR16 and XR14 single-stage air conditioners might be standard, on/off units, but they can reach a SEER of 17 and 16, respectively.
-At PV, we can also install these units with a variable speed furnace, like the Trane XC80, so you enjoy relatively quiet operation compared to your old, single-speed furnace fan.
+At PV Heating & Air, we can also install these units with a variable-speed furnace, like the Trane XC80, so you enjoy relatively quiet operation compared to your old, single-speed furnace fan.

 Oh, and the XR16 and XR14 still offer all of the advantages exclusive to Trane air conditioners: the Climatuff™ compressor, Spine Fin™ coil, and a DuraTuff™ base pan that resists corrosion.
 In other words, you benefit from Trane’s durable build quality no matter what unit you select.